ec-europa/europa-component-library/docs/conventions/component.md

 #### Different markup

 As soon as there is a difference in markup (even a small one), specific component has to provide the whole markup (instead of using generic one).
-This is the same structure as generic TWIG file.
+This is the same structure as generic Twig file.

 As we lose the advantage of generic components here, it is recommended, when possible, to keep the exact same markup for different systems.